-Carmelo Anthony To Portland A Possibility As NBA Star Hopes To Be Out Of New York By Monday
+Carmelo Anthony To Portland A Possibility, As NBA Star Hopes To Be Out Of New York By Monday

 According to Bleacher Report, the Blazers are by far the “most realistic landing spot” for the perennial NBA All-Star.
 There is no official word yet from Melo or his camp if he is willing to waive his no-trade clause for a team other than the Houston Rockets.
 But rumor has it that Anthony may be forced to accept a trade to Portland if the Knicks refuse the assets being offered by the Rockets.

 Houston has a decimated line-up after the blockbuster trade that brought Chris Paul to their fold.
 The only players that have value are Ryan Anderson, Trevor Ariza, and Eric Gordon.
 Anderson has been the most consistent name in trade rumors because of his hefty contract, which the Rockets are understandably trying to unload.
-The problem is New York doesn’t want his contract and they already have someone who plays the same position as Anderson — Kristaps Porzingis.
+The problem is that New York doesn’t want his contract and they already have someone who plays the same position as Anderson — Kristaps Porzingis.

-Ariza, meanwhile, is a former Knick so the possibility of a reunion with the New York faithful is always there.
+Ariza, meanwhile, is a former Knick, so the possibility of a reunion with the New York faithful is always there.
 However, Ariza is not exactly a spring chicken at 32-years-old and the Knicks have already said that it aims to get younger as they rebuild the franchise.

-As for Gordon, Houston is reportedly reluctant to part with him as it will leave the Rockets bench even barer than it is now.
+As for Gordon, Houston is reportedly reluctant to part with him, as it will leave the Rockets’ bench even barer than it is now.

 New York Daily News reported that Anthony was still “cautiously optimistic” that a trade to Houston would be finalized before Monday, the start of the Knicks training camp.
-Jason McIntyre of Fox Sports 1 tweeted that his camp is “trying a Hail Mary attempt” to get Anthony to the Rockets to complete a Big 3 with Paul and James Harden.
+Jason McIntyre of Fox Sports 1 tweeted that his camp is “trying a Hail Mary attempt” to get Anthony to the Rockets to complete a big three with Paul and James Harden.
 If this supposed last ditch effort fails, Melo will apparently waive his clause and go to Portland.

 Carmelo Anthony's people are trying a Hail Mary attempt to get him to Houston (Knicks won't do it) … before he accepts a deal to Portland